geremyCohen/go_page_size/java/0718/libxgboost4j/ai_readme/install_and_run_readme.md

 ## What the Script Does

 1. Creates a Docker container named `3_libxgboost4j_1` based on Ubuntu
+2. Installs Python in the container (required for XGBoost build process)
-2. Copies the JDK17 scripts and artifacts to the container
+3. Copies the JDK17 scripts and artifacts to the container
-3. Runs the JDK17 installation script in the container
+4. Runs the JDK17 installation script in the container
-4. Runs the JDK17 hello world application in the container
+5. Runs the JDK17 hello world application in the container

 ## Prerequisites